Documents to help you prepare to migrate your Atlassian Server products.

 After completing the assessment and viewing the results, you can also choose one of the suggested options to automatically fix the email addresses during migration, for example by merging all duplicate accounts or migrating invalid users as Former users.

 More information and support

 We have a number of channels available to help you with your migration.

-For more migration planning information, visit the Atlassian Migration Program website
+for migration planning information, visit the Atlassian Migration Program website

-for peer advice?
-Ask the Atlassian Community.
+for peer advice, ask the Atlassian Community

-Want expert guidance?
-Work with an Atlassian Partner.
+for expert guidance, work with an Atlassian Partner

 Was this helpful?